zhaojj1014/Customer-Segmentation/README.md

 - Focus on consumers in North America/EURO/AUS, who yields the highest spending
 - Target these consumers through social media channels such as Youtube, LinkedIn, Google, since these are how most of our target customers are acquired.
 - Possible marketing strategies include ads and data science influencers.
+- Friend referral is another promising channel.
+We may offer discounts to referrals.

 Next step:
 Collect demographic data about these consumers, such as their gender/age/education/geographic location/current occupation/etc. This info would help us choose ads channels and influencers.